romainberger/shop/README.md

     $ shop clean class
     # clean the class index - automatically done when generating a new controller or class

+### Help

+You can get a list of the available commands with the help:

     $ shop help
-    # When you're lost

 # Who

 By [Romain Berger](http://romainberger.com).
 Ping me at [@romain__berger](http://twitter.com/romain__berger) if you're having issues or create an issue.
-If you become billionaire with a shop made with the help of Shop you owe me a beer.
+If you become billionaire with a shop made with the help of Shop you must buy me a beer.